 States are setting new goals for the electricity sector, including grid modernization, resiliency, customer empowerment, and environmental improvement.
-The EMP Group provides technical assistance to states considering possible changes to regulations and policies to advance these public policy goals.
+EMP provides technical assistance to states considering possible changes to regulations and policies to advance these public policy goals.

 Consumer and third-party investments in energy efficiency and customer-sited generation can support these goals.
 However, these distributed energy resources are contributing to stagnant, or even declining, retail electricity sales in some regions.
 Reduced retail sales—at a time when utilities are investing in infrastructure to meet increasing demands on the electric system—may affect their bottom line.
 That’s because retail rates for most customers are designed to collect large portions of utility fixed costs in volumetric charges.
 When sales decline, revenues drop without equivalent reductions in costs, resulting in the potential for earnings erosion.